1 code implementation • 22 Nov 2023 • Yangyi Chen, Xingyao Wang, Manling Li, Derek Hoiem, Heng Ji

 We adopt a weakly-supervised approach to directly generate visual event structures from captions for ViStruct training, capitalizing on abundant image-caption pairs from the web.

-no code implementations • 16 Nov 2023 • Yangyi Chen, Karan Sikka, Michael Cogswell, Heng Ji, Ajay Divakaran
+no code implementations • CVPR 2024 • Yangyi Chen, Karan Sikka, Michael Cogswell, Heng Ji, Ajay Divakaran

 The critique NLF identifies the strengths and weaknesses of the responses and is used to align the LVLMs with human preferences.

-no code implementations • 16 Nov 2023 • Hanning Zhang, Shizhe Diao, Yong Lin, Yi R. Fung, Qing Lian, Xingyao Wang, Yangyi Chen, Heng Ji, Tong Zhang
+1 code implementation • 16 Nov 2023 • Hanning Zhang, Shizhe Diao, Yong Lin, Yi R. Fung, Qing Lian, Xingyao Wang, Yangyi Chen, Heng Ji, Tong Zhang

-This approach is formalized by first identifying the knowledge gap between parametric knowledge and the instruction tuning data.
+This approach is formalized by first identifying the disparity in knowledge encompassed by pre-trained parameters compared to that of instruction tuning data.

 1 code implementation • 29 Sep 2023 • Lifan Yuan, Yangyi Chen, Xingyao Wang, Yi R. Fung, Hao Peng, Heng Ji